 An Environmental Impact Report (EIR) is being undertaken to analyze and environmentally clear four potential project options.

 The City has hired a consultant to work on the Transportation Impact Analysis (TIA) and outline the impacts and benefits resulting from the five selected alternatives.
-Community engagement events will be scheduled for fall 2019.
+Community engagement events will be scheduled for September 2020.
 Public input gathered during these events will help inform the selection of a preferred project as it relates to the Environmental Impact Report (EIR).

 As part of the EIR, we are analyzing the following project options:

 The California Environmental Quality Act (CEQA) requires that all state and local government agencies consider the environmental consequences of projects for which they have discretional authority.
 The following documents have been prepared in relation to the EIR.

 Past meeting materials include the following:

 Study Session 17-0030, Feb.
 28, 2017 - Mary Avenue Overcrossing Environmental Impact Staff Presentation

 Bicycle and Pedestrian Advisory Commission 17-0731, July 20, 2017 - Mary Avenue Overcrossing Update Staff Presentation